Sheen Lane Health Centre, Sheen Lane, East Sheen, London, SW14 8LP

 What are the side effects?

 Like all medicines, vaccines can cause side effects.
 Most of these are mild and short term, and not everyone gets them.
-Even if you do have symptoms after the first dose, you still need to have the second dose.

 Very common side effects include: